The Dangers of Deleting Microsoft Visual C++ Redistributable Libraries

 PCIe is an extended version of PCI called PCI-Express.

-This is the first version of PCI which operates at 33 MHz bus clock using a 32-bit wide path and its bandwidth is 133 MB/s.
+This is the first version of PCI which operates at a 33 MHz bus clock using a 32-bit wide path and its bandwidth is 133 MB/s.
 Its signal voltage is 5 V.

 Then 64-bit operating on 66 MHz with bandwidth = 133 MB/s was also developed operating on 5 V.